mesonbuild/meson/docs/markdown/Python-module.md

   it will be appended to that location.
 This keyword argument is mutually exclusive with `install_dir`

+- `use_venv_prefix`: Use the configured virtual environment prefix for that installation instead of the global prefix.
+This way you can get all python related files installed in the python virtual environment, you can easily making that opt-in by exposing an option for that.

 `extension_module` does not add any dependencies to the library so user may need to add `dependencies : py_installation.dependency()`, see [][`dependency()`].